 It’s not that parents don’t want to pass on wealth to their children, someday, but counting on that money is a poor financial strategy for a number of reasons.

-Parents may wind up spending all of their money, especially considering that Canadians keep living longer.
+Parents may wind up spending all of their money, especially considering Canadians are living longer.
 The average life expectancy is 82 for Canadians today compared to 77 in 1990, according to the World Health Organization.
 What’s more, health care is getting increasingly expensive, especially for someone who has to move into a long-term care facility, and varies widely depending on what province you live.
-In Ontario, the monthly cost of a private room is $2535, according to the Government of Ontario, while the 2016 maximum monthly price for a for a long term care facility in British Columbia is $3198, according to the Government of British Columbia.
+In Ontario, the monthly cost of a private room is C$2,535, according to the Government of Ontario, while the 2016 maximum monthly price for a for a long term care facility in British Columbia is $3,198, according to the Government of British Columbia.

 Market fluctuations can also eat into a retirement portfolio.
 With interest rates still hovering around record lows, more investors — including traditionally cautious seniors — are putting at least some of their capital into equities instead of more conservative, interest-bearing vehicles like Guaranteed Investment Certificates (GICs), hoping for greater returns over a longer period of time.
 But volatility in equity markets is a variable investors can’t control and should be mindful of.
-Consider this: The S&P/TSX Composite Index fell about 30 per cent between January 2008 and January 2009, when the global recession was at its worst, but is up 50 per cent from January 2009 to May 2016.
-The index is now down 10 per cent on the year up to May 2016.
+Consider this: The S&P/TSX Composite Index fell about 30 percent between January 2008 and January 2009, when the global recession was at its worst, but was up 50 percent from January 2009 to May 2016.

 Or, parents may simply decide to spend all of their money on themselves; travelling, purchasing a vacation home or just enjoying life, before they need to slow down.